French Press vs AeroPress Coffee

 The Showdown: AeroPress vs French Press

-Now that you’ve got your assumed knowledge of each product in check, let’s pair them head to head to reveal, clearly, which one is right for you.
-I’ve chosen to look at ease of use, brew time, and final product, because what else matter?
+Now that you’ve refreshed your knowledge of each product, let’s pair them head to head to reveal, clearly, which one is right for you.
+These are 2 very popular coffee makers, and I’ve chosen to look at ease of use, brew time, and the final product, because what else matters?

 1. Ease of Use

-Using a French press may require a little practice and adjustment to achieve the perfect cup of coffee, but once learned the process isn’t difficult or terribly involved.
-And its not just the making of the coffee that’s easy with your French press, cleaning it is a breeze; just rinse out the grinds from the chamber and wash at your leisure.
+Using a French press may require a little practice and adjustment to achieve the perfect cup, but once learned the process isn’t difficult or terribly involved.
+And it’s not just making coffee that’s easy with your French press: cleaning is a breeze – just rinse out the grinds from the glass carafe and mesh filter at your leisure.

 You’ll also never have to buy filters using a French press, which saves money and trees (booyah!).

-The Aeropress has a feature that ejects the used coffee grounds and the filter which is pretty nifty, but still requires a good rinse.
-It uses filters, but they aren’t expensive and eject along with the rest of the grounds.
+The Aeropress has a feature that ejects the used coffee grounds and the filter, which is pretty nifty, but it still requires a good rinse.
+It uses paper filters, but they aren’t expensive and eject along with the rest of the grounds.

-From start to finish, making a cup of French press coffee is going to take you about five minutes, sometimes more.
-The grounds must be left to sit for forty-five seconds with just enough hot water to cover them, which releases the oils and aromas that are part of the French press experience.
-After that, it’s another four minutes of steeping with more water.
+From start to finish, brewing time for French press coffee is about five minutes, sometimes more.
+The grounds must be left to bloom for about 30 seconds with just enough hot water to cover them, which releases the coffee oils and aromas that are part of the French press experience.
+After that, it’s on with the filter cap for another four minutes of steeping with more water.